DavidCain/bionf-talk/slides.md

 - A biological sequence is the result of reading a biological object (e.g. a protein or a string of DNA) end to end.
 - Represented as a string of characters
-- Characters belong to a pre alphabet
+- Characters belong to a alphabet
     * Protein alphabet
     * DNA/RNA alphabet